jexiaong/TCP-IP-Sending-Images-in-C-/README.md

 # TCP/IP - Sending Images
-Windows C++ compilation version of a TCP/IP Protocol for sending/receiving images on a local network
+Windows C++ compilation version of a TCP/IP Protocol for sending and displaying images on a local network